ouvroir/IIIF/documentation/project_description_template.md

 ### Roadmap
 Brief description of the major steps and timeline of development.

+#### Participants' assignements
+Description of time spent on different tasks.
+Who did what and for how long?
+Give an idea of the expertise needed to achieve a certain result.

 #### Critical steps during development
 If issues have been met during development, describe the critical steps and solutions used to overcome difficult problems.